bloxstreet/support/guides/training-guide.md

 | 11 PM EST           |

-* Hosting at any other time is prohibited.
-Hosting at another time will result in the appropriate disciplinary actions.
+* Hosting at any other time is prohibited and will result in the appropriate disciplinary actions.
-* To host a training, you must claim a session one day before the day you want to host.
-You do not need to be in the game until :35.
+* Hosts should not be in the Training Center until :35.
 Trainers (Store Managers and HRs) should not join until the session has been claimed by the host.
-When in-game, make sure to use the GUI to set yourself as the Host.
+When in-game, the training host should use the GUI to set themself as the host.
-    - **If you go into the training game and claim Host powers, and you are _not_ the scheduled host, you will receive consequences.**
+    - **If an HR goes into the training game and claims Host powers, and they are not the scheduled host, they will receive consequences for hosting an unofficial training session.**
 * Trainers will answer any inquiries from LRs once teleportation has been completed.
 * Once the host claims using the GUI, all trainers are required to go inside the Training Center and find an available counter.
 Low Ranks should enter the building and stand on the red lines.
 * Hosts are required to select a trusted HR to announce training at the store.
 The announcer should announce the training session in **all** large servers of the store.
 * Trainers should not rush through the script.
-Allow your LRs to have time to read the information you’re providing them.
+Allow LRs to have time to read the information being provided to them.
 * Trainers and hosts should not be chatting or joking around with each other during the training session and before LRs join.
 * If trainers and hosts need to chat, they should do so in the communications server, not in-game.
 * Each LR may only go AFK for up to three minutes.
 Each LR may only go AFK up to two times per training session.